 Care too little about your performance and it will lack the necessary passion to not only touch your audience, but to fulfill you as a performer.
 But care too much and you wind up shouldering way too much pressure.
 This can have a paralyzing effect on you, where your mind races, your memory fails you and your skills fall apart.

 Let’s check out three separate performance contexts that you may find yourself in.

-Finding your personal Zone is your most effective ally in battling stage fright.
+Finding the Zone is your most effective ally in battling stage fright.

-It’s been said that one of the greatest fears among average folks is public speaking, but most people are not required to do this on a regular basis.
-Learning to deal with stage fright, however, is part of the gig for performers.
-But caring too much about what your audience thinks and how they are judging you will only allow your nerves to escalate.
+Learning to deal with stage fright is, of course, part of the gig for performers.
+But caring too much about what your audience thinks will only allow your nerves to escalate.

-Performance anxiety is often at its most acute when auditioning for a band, a role in musical theater, or a singing competition.
-Of course, the quality of your performance in an audition context is critical to whether you actually get the gig, so the pressure is definitely on.
-After all, we want that gig!
+Performance anxiety is often at its most acute when auditioning.
+Whether it’s for a band, a role in musical theater, or a singing competition, the pressure is definitely turned up at an audition.
+After all, we really want that gig.

-But interestingly enough, the best way to a quality audition is by alleviating the pressure, and as we’ve said, the way to alleviate performance anxiety is by not caring too much.
-Focusing all your energy on the music and taking focus off the panel of judges will help you to find your Zone.
-It’s absolutely easier said than done – I’m not going to claim otherwise – but the folks who audition best are the folks who have learned to take the pressure off of themselves, at least enough so that it doesn’t negatively impact their performance, and get into their Zone.
+Focusing all your energy on the music and not on the panel of judges will help you to find your Zone.
+It’s absolutely easier said than done – I’m not going to claim otherwise – but the folks who audition best are the folks who have learned to take the pressure off of themselves.

 For on stage performances and auditions, you may never fully get control of your nerves, but that’s just being human.
-Most pros think that a few butterflies in the stomach is good for you and keeps you on your toes – as long as you channel that nervous energy as controlled excitement (positive) rather than fear (negative).
+Most pros think that a few butterflies in the stomach is good for you, as long as you can channel that nervous energy as controlled excitement (positive) rather than fear (negative).